-- a diagnosis/audit of production processes recommends applying Lean solutions in specific processes (e.g. reducing machine set-up/changeover time) or when an external partner is needed to implement specific Lean Management tools;
+- a diagnosis/audit of production processes recommends applying Lean solutions in specific processes (e.g. reducing machine set-up/changeover time) or when an external partner is needed to implement specific Lean Manufacturing tools;

 - a company wants to implement KAIZEN philosophy in its organization;

 - a company is looking for a partner to carry out the productivity analysis of its plant, followed by the implementation of specific recommendations;

 - a company needs a partner for managing the company's organizational change that aims at increased safety (safe reduction strategy / safe development strategy / production optimization strategy) - the partner will help to balance the competency deficiencies in the process of improving the production and will support the company through the change process;

 - a company wants to increase its productivity with minimal investment - it does not want to enlarge its machinery fleet or hire new employees;

 - increased orders require a company to revise its approach and optimally use its current potential, simultaneously increasing safety of changes implemented in the process of developing the company;